 Before the procedure, you will get medicines through a needle in your vein (IV) in your arm or hand.
 These medicines reduce pain and will make you feel relaxed and drowsy.
 Your throat will also be numbed.
 You may not remember much about the treatment.

 The doctor will guide a balloon or a plastic tool for widening (dilator) down your throat and into your esophagus.
 The dilator is used to widen any narrow area.

 To guide the dilator, the doctor may use a scope.
 Or he or she may use a thin wire as a guide.

 After the procedure, you will be observed for 1 to 2 hours until the medicines wear off.
 If your throat was numbed before the test, you should not eat or drink until your throat is no longer numb.
 When you are fully recovered, you can go home.

-You will not be able to drive or operate machinery for 12 hours after the test.
+Ask your doctor when you can drive again.
 Your doctor will tell you when you can go back to your usual diet and activities.
 Do not drink alcohol for 12 to 24 hours after the test.

 You may still need to treat some symptoms of GERD.
 Your doctor may give you information about that.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Author: Healthwise Staff